seriaati/hoyo-buddy-wiki/docs/Before-Start.md

 ## I am a Console Player

+### I Don't Have a Hoyoverse Account

+Go to [HoYoverse Account Center](https://account.hoyoverse.com) and sign up for an account.

+Proceed to [I have a Hoyoverse Account](#i-have-a-hoyoverse-account) after signing up.

 ### I Have a Hoyoverse Account

-> [!IMPORTANT]
-> **[PlayStation Only]**: Please check your region account before linking your HoYo account to PSN.
+**[PlayStation Only]**: Please check your region account before linking your HoYo account to PSN.
 See the chart below.
 Applies to all HoYoverse games

 ![PSN Region Lock List](../src/assets/images/hb-account/console/PSN_Region_Lock.png)

-Login to one of the HoYo games and choose "Already have an Account, log in directly"
+Launch the game and choose "Already have an Account, log in directly"

 ![Linking Screen - Xbox](../src/assets/images/hb-account/console/xbox-link_1.png)

-If you only use third-party login, Scan the QR Code if you wish to only use DevTools login.
+> [!TIP]
+> If you don't see this screen, that means your game account is already linked to a Hoyoverse account.
+You can skip this guide and go to [Getting Started](./Getting-Started.md).

+Login with the Hoyoverse account you already have/created earlier.

 ![Linking Screen - Xbox - Existing](../src/assets/images/hb-account/console/xbox-link_2.png)

+#### Xbox

-When using QR Link, check if the the information is correct.
+Check if the the information is correct.

 ![Linking Screen - QR - Xbox](../src/assets/images/hb-account/console/qr_link-1.png)

+#### PlayStation

+> [!IMPORTANT]
-**Note**: PSN User please double check if your account region is correct with your server region.
-If the game asks you to link create a new game account, close the game and double check if your region account is correct as the [chart](./Before-Start.md#linking-from-console) said.
+> PSN User please double check that your account region is correct with your server region.
+If the game asks you to create a new game account, close the game and double check if your region account is correct as in the chart.

 ![Linking Screen - QR - PSN](../src/assets/images/hb-account/console/qr_link-psn.png)

 If you are sure the region is correct.
 Confirm the link.

 **Congrats!
-You can now play any HoYoverse game cross-platform with Hoyo Buddy enhancement!** Check out [Getting Started](./Getting-Started.md) to Setup Hoyo Buddy
+You can now play any HoYoverse game cross-platform with Hoyo Buddy enhancement!** Check out [Getting Started](./Getting-Started.md) to set up Hoyo Buddy.